1. Can my child come along for a trial session?

 Yes we provide trial sessions for those wishing to join the club.
 This gives an opportunity for the club coach to assess which part of the club would be best for the swimmers and also the chance for swimmers and parents to ask questions before they seek formal entry.

-2. Are the coaches/teachers qualified and CRB checked?
+2. Are the coaches/teachers qualified and DBS checked?

-Yes – all coaches, teachers and poolside helpers are suitable qualified and subject to CRB checks.
-We also CRB check those helping with children e.g. team managers at galas and committee members.
+Yes – all coaches, teachers and poolside helpers are suitable qualified and subject to DBS checks.
+We also carry out DBS checks on those helping with children e.g. team managers at galas and committee members.

 3. Does my child have to share changing facilities with adult swimmers?

-The facilities provided at the training venues are communal and as such used by both adults and children.
+The facilities provided at the training venues are public communal changing facilities and as such are used by both adults and children.
 Some training sessions take place alongside public sessions.
 We ask parents to ensure younger swimmers do not use communal changing areas at the same time as older swimmers.
+There are a number of individual cubicles available.

 4. When do training sessions take place and how much will I have to pay?